quinntrang/minesweeper/README.md

 ## Motivation

-This project aims to explore React, Typescript, and Minesweeper's logic
+This project serves as a place for me to explore React and Typescript.